oo-vic/Active-Directory-Home-Lab/README.md

 The lab was built using VMware Workstation Pro, Windows Server 2025 as the server, and Windows 11 Pro as the client machine.

-Based on the East Charmer YouTube Series
+Based on the East Charmer YouTube Series-(https://www.youtube.com/playlist?list=PLAdEnQWAAbfXMY2D4HVZOe-ChfTKmaJfQ)

 ---